 Creating jobs for young people in rural Mauritania

-Title: Promotion of employment and occupational integration in rural areas Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Mauritania Lead executing agency: Ministry of Economy and Finance Overall term: 2016 to 2021
+Title: Promotion of employment and occupational integration in rural areas Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Co-funded by: European Union (EU) Country: Mauritania Lead executing agency: Ministry of Economy and Finance Overall term: 2016 to 2021

 In Mauritania, half of the population lives in poverty – roughly 70 per cent of them in rural areas.
 This is partly because, in rural areas, many people are employed in agriculture.
 Farming offers women in particular opportunities to get involved in economic life.
 Yet the development of agriculture and skilled trades is slow.
 That is why young people especially, who are severely affected by unemployment, find it increasingly hard to find jobs in these sectors.